jackphillips96/KDD_Project_COVID19/README.md

 Some of the countries were very successful in limiting the spread of virus and others were hit pretty hard.
 In order to slow down the spread of COVID-19  governments around the world have ordered its citizens to stay at home and practice distancing to help limit coronavirus pandemic.

-In our project we decided to look at the effect of stay at home policy on the number of  total cases by million  and confirm that there is a relationship between implemented measures and infection rate.
+In our project we decided to look at the effect of stay at home policy on the number of  new cases by million  and confirm that there is a relationship between implemented measures and infection rate.
 Below are  coded  response categories for stay at home policy:

 0 - No measures
-1 - recommend not leaving house
+1 - recommend not leaving the house
-2 - require not leaving house with exceptions for daily exercise, grocery shopping, and ‘essential’ trips 3 - Require not leaving house with minimal exceptions (e.g. allowed to leave only once every few days, or only one person can leave at a time, etc.)
+2 - require not leaving the house with exceptions for daily exercise, grocery shopping, and ‘essential’ trips 3 - Require not leaving the house with minimal exceptions (e.g. allowed to leave only once every few days, or only one person can leave at a time, etc.)
 No data - blank